VirgilSecurity/virgil-e3kit-kotlin/README.md

 val encrypted = group.encrypt(messageToEncrypt)
 ```

-Use the following code-snippets to decrypt messages:
+Use the following code snippets to decrypt messages:

 ```kotlin
 val decrypted = group.decrypt(encrypted, findUsersResult["Alice"]!!)
 ```
-At the decrypt step, you also use `findUsers` method to verify that the message hasn't been tempered with.
+At the decrypt step, you should also use `findUsers` method to verify that the message hasn't been tempered with.

-### Manage group chat
+### Manage Group Chat

 E3Kit also allows you to perform other operations, like participants management, while you work with group chat.
-In this version of E3Kit only group initiator can change participants or delete group.
+In current version of E3Kit only the group initiator can change participants or delete group.

 #### Add new participant

-To add a new chat member, the chat owner has to use the `add` method and specify the new member's Card.
+To add a new chat member, the chat owner needs to use the `add` method and specify the new member's Card.
 New member will be able to decrypt all previous messages history.

 ```kotlin
 group.add(users["Den"]!!).addCallback(object : OnCompleteListener {
     override fun onSuccess() {